bourriquet/imperial_msc_computing/README.md

 ---

 #### prolog
-Prolog exercises, tutorials, past exams and other resources for the Prolog component of the Integrated Programming Laboratory
+Prolog exercises, tutorials, past exams and other resources for the Prolog component of the Integrated Programming Laboratory course